atsikov/deep-awaited/README.md

 The only method exported from the library.
 It wraps the provided promise so that you could immediately access properties of a value to be resolved.

-### Limitation
+### Limitations

-In order to have a nice chaining, each non-function field is wrapped with a function.
+- In order to have a nice chaining, each non-function field is wrapped with a function.
 Same comes to array elements access.
+If you use TypeScript, the correct function types will be returned from definitions.
- If you use TypeScript, the provided definitions will take care of it.
+- Literal types are not preserved because of primitives rewrapping

 ## Examples

 Access the required field in a fetched json